joelmeckert/jc-path-mtu/README.md

 # jc-path-mtu
-Find MTU, requires ICMP and jc package
+Find MTU, requires ICMP and jc package.
+I had attempted to use nmap, but some providers block ICMP types other than echo requests.

 # Usage:
 ./jc-path-mtu.sh contoso.com